Cheapest non-owner car insurance companies in South Carolina

 Best non-owner car insurance in South Carolina

 To find the best non-owner car insurance companies in South Carolina, we looked at several factors, including how many complaints each company receives, financial stability and average rates.
 We used rate data from Quadrant Information Services as well as third-party ratings from J.D.
-Power, AM Best and the National Association of Insurance Commissioners.
+Power, AM Best and the National Association of Insurance Commissioners (NAIC).

 CompanyAverage annual premiumJ.D.
 PowerNAICAM BestOverall score